-This morning leave the Cultural Triangle and proceed to Madulkelle (approx. 4.5 hours + stops).
+With an early breakfast, proceed to the 8th wonder of the world as we Sri Lankan’s call it, the Sigiriya Rock Citadel.
+This morning leave the Cultural Triangle and journey to Madulkelle.
 Panoramic views of misty mountains, stunning valleys, ancient rock formations, lush forests, crystal clear streams, beautiful animal and plant life, paddy fields, traditional villages, and hospitable people make the Knuckles Mountains an amazing experience.

 About Madulkelle Tea & Eco Lodges